ocpi/ocpi/OCPI.md

 #### Operator calls NDR @ provider

 (on myprovider.nl, with basic auth "aGVsbG86d29ybGQ=)"
-subscription_id is uniek in combinatie met de operator
+subscription_id is unique when combined with the operator

     POST /api/ndr
     {